 The cruelty-free products they stock are better for you and the environment, and most are suited to vegetarians and vegans;

-They also use EcoHeads shower heads as they only use 5.5 litres of water per minute, which while it may sound like a lot it's 65% less water than regular shower heads.
+Their EcoHeads shower heads only use 5.5 litres of water per minute, which is 65% less water than regular shower heads;

 Behind the Brand: